AbdElRahman-Saad-ElDin/Restaurant-App/README.md

 ## 👨‍💻 Author

-Created with ❤️ for the ITI Frontend preparation course.
+Created by AbdElRahman Saad-ElDin for the ITI Frontend React course.

 ---

 **Byte & Bite** - Where culinary artistry meets exceptional service.